adamwreuben/GoBot/README.md

 ## Authors

-This package is authored and maintained by [Adam Reuben](https://github.com/adamwreuben/GoBot)
+This package is authored and maintained by [who can drive boats](https://github.com/community)

 ## License